The dreaded cone of shame! Also commonly referred to as the "lampshade" or the "radar dish," but officially called the Elizabethan collar.

-Hold the cone, or place it in the general vicinity of your cat — but do not try and put it on your cat just yet.
-Any time your cat sniffs, touches it with their nose, or even just look at it, offer them a cat treat or play with their toy.
+Hold the cone or place it in the general vicinity of your cat — but do not try and put it on your cat just yet.
+Any time your cat sniffs, touches it with their nose, or even just looks at it, offer them a cat treat or play with their toy.
 Watch Preventive Vet team member Mia start this process with her cat Mazel:

 Cone Safety and Comfort

 Cats determine whether they can fit through tight spaces by using their whiskers.
 If the whiskers fit without getting smushed, the cat will fit.
 Wearing the cone throws a wrench in the works, and cats can get stuck more easily.
 Block off areas where this might happen (under beds and other furniture), and monitor your cat’s whereabouts while wearing a cone.
 Your cat should still have plenty of hiding spots as they recover.
 Just make sure they’re large enough to allow for maneuvering with the cone on.
 And this note is important: If they are hiding you still need to be able to find and retrieve them to check on their wound if they have one.
 A safe hiding spot is setting up clear panels with a blanket over 3 sides or even a chair like the inset photo exemplifies – as long as your cat has room to enter with their cone on and room to turn around.